Updated January 2022

 Your body continually aims for hydration homeostasis, in other words maintaining optimal water levels and what is important is that you help your body to achieve this taking into consideration all factors that may influence your fluid intake or evaporation.

-Problem is if you don’t like water (as I don’t) and rarely relish a glass of water, you nevertheless, I need to stay hydrated.
+The problem is if you don’t like water (as I don’t) and rarely relish a glass of water, you nevertheless need to stay hydrated.
 The good news is, there are lots of other ways to boost your hydration without counting glasses.

 So, aside from drinking water, the good news is that tea and coffee count!
 Whilst they do have a mild diuretic effect, if they’re not your only source of fluids during the day, you’ll be able to remain sufficiently hydrated.

 Here’s 7 ways you can stay hydrated without drinking water: